+CAUTION:

-CAUTION: Never use stones rated under 12,000 RPM.
+Never use stones rated under 12,000 RPM.

-STONE SLEEVES- Any of the four automotive stone sleeves seat grinding stones .
-All have 9/16"-16 threads.
+STONE SLEEVES- Any of the four Auto-

-The upper end of all stone sleeves contains a hexagon socket (except fig. B which can also be had with a spline socket to receive a splined driver) which forms a universal joint with hex-ball end of the driver spindle.
+motive Stone Sleeves will fit any of the Automotive Seat Grinding Stones All have 9/16"-16threads.
+The upper end of all Stone Sleeves contains a hexagon socket (except fig. B which can also be had with a spline socket to receive a splined driver) which forms a universal joint with hex-ball end of the Driver spindle.

-The standard and short standard stone sleeves have long bronze bushings accurately reamed to fit the upper shank of all pilots.
+The Standard and Short Standard Stone Sleeves have long bronze bushings accurately reamed to fit the upper shank of all pilots.

-The ball-bearing stone sleeve minimizes wear and preserves accuracy for longer periods by incorporating ball-bearing races between inner and outer sleeves.
-The inner sleeve is held on the pilot by a retainer ball fitting in the pilot groove and does not revolve with the outer sleeve which carriers the stone.
+The Ball-Bearing Stone Sleeve minimizes wear and preserves accuracy for longer periods by incorporating ball-bearing races between inner and outer sleeves.
+The inner sleeve is held on the GRUV- TOP pilot by a retainer ball fitting in the pilot groove and does not revolve with the outer sleeve which carriers the Stone.

-VALVE STONE DRESSING STAND-Cat.
-No. 57646
+VALVE STONE DRESSING STAND - Cat - No.-57646